Kagiso Rabada: International career

+Drug ban

+On 1 April 2025, Rabada was given a provisional suspension after a sample he provided following an SA20 match on 21 January was positive for a recreational drug.
+He admitted the offence and was given a three-month ban which was reduced to one-month after he successfully completed a substance abuse treatment programme.
+The drug involved was not revealed.
+On 5 May he cleared to resume playing cricket.
+On 11 May 2025, the SA Institute of Drug Free Sport revealed that the drug involved was cocaine; Rabada had taken the drug out of competition but it was still in his system by the time of testing.

 Other ventures

 In 2020 Kagiso Rabada and Cameron Scott founded Kingdom Kome Productions, their first project is a short film called "The Ring of Beasts".

 Personal life

 Rabada's father is a doctor and his mother Florence is a lawyer.
 He is of Venda and Tswana ancestry.